In the Time of Coronavirus: How many eligible nonprofits benefited from the Paycheck Protection Program?

 For purposes of illustration, we looked at the total number of PPP loans made to nonprofits in each state as a percentage of the Best Eligible Estimate (again, meaning our best guess at the number of PPP-eligible nonprofits that exist in that state).
 Successful applicants ranged from a low of 28% to a high of 67%, by state.

 States where nonprofits appear to have done particularly well were South Dakota, Alabama, Kansas, Nebraska, Oklahoma, and Mississippi.
-In each of those states, more than 55% of all eligible nonprofits (based on the Best Eligible Estimate in each state) that applied for a loan received one.
+In each of those states, more than 55% of all eligible nonprofits (based on the Best Eligible Estimate in each state) received a PPP loan.

 States that appear to have done less well — with fewer than a third of Best Eligible Estimate organizations receiving loans — were Utah, Idaho, Arizona, Montana, and California.